eerkela/bertrand/README.md

 Pandas data types made easy.

 ## Why Use This Package?
+`pdtypes` combines several base pandas functions into a more intuitive and abstract interface, granting the user fine control over the data types they're working with.
+Easily clean and manipulate data, validate schema, and optimize performance for all of the most commonly encountered datasets.

 ### 1. Versatile
 `pdtypes` works on a wide variety of data, from simple numerics to arbitrary precision